tchen01/tchen01.github.io/research/krylov/krylov.md

 \leq \min_{p\in\mathcal{P}_k} \max_{x \in \mathcal{I}} |p(x)|
 $$

-The right hand side requires that we know the largest and smallest eigenvalues of $A$, but doesn't require any of the ones between.
+The right hand side requires that we know the largest and smallest eigenvalues of $A$, but doesn't require knowledge of any of the ones between.
 This means it can be useful in practice, since we can easily compute the top and bottom eignevalues with the power method.

-The polynomials satisfying the right hand side are called the *Chebyshev Polynomials* and can be easily written down with a simple recurrence relation.
+The minimax polynomials on a single closed interval $\mathcal{I}$ are called the *Chebyshev Polynomials*, and can be easily written down with a simple recurrence relation.

 If $\mathcal{I} = [-1,1]$ then the relation is,
 \begin{align*}
 T_{k+1}(x) = 2xT_k(x) - T_{k-1}(x)